electric-sql/electric/docs/usage/data-access/shapes.md

 ### Filter clauses

 You can filter data at the top of the shape, or when including data over a one-to-many relation using a `where` clause on the request object.
 Shape `where` clauses may be either an object, or a string.
 They may only reference the columns on the filtered table itself.

-It's important that many-to-one relations cannot be filtered that way (e.g. you cannot do `comments: { include: { author: { where { id: true }}}}`), because if a target row would be filtered out, that would break FK consistency on the client.
+It's important to note that many-to-one relations cannot be filtered that way (e.g. you cannot do `comments: { include: { author: { where { id: true }}}}`), because if a target row would be filtered out, that would break FK consistency on the client.

 #### Object `where` clause

 :::caution Work in progress
-TypeScript type of the object accepted in `.sync` call may be wider than what is actually supported.
+The TypeScript type of the object accepted in `.sync` call may be wider than what is actually supported.
 :::

 When filtering using an object, you can use Prisma-like syntax.
 Direct value comparisons are supported, as well as the following filtering functions: